Multidialogo/postal-expedition-challenge/readme.first.md

 }
 ```

-Send the resulting json object by email to selezione@multidialogo.it, submitting the form.
+Send the resulting json object as **body** by email to ignore.me@multidialogo.it, pressing submit form.

-**Hint** You can use a mailto link and uri encoding
+**Hint**: You can use a mailto link and uri encoding for the body parameter.